-A panoramic tripod head is an important piece of equipment that is used to position the lens of the point of rotation.
+A panoramic tripod head is an important piece of equipment that is used to position the lens at the point of rotation (see section 4.4).
 Mounted on any normal, sturdy photography tripod, the head also allows for even measuring of rotation angles, both horizontally and vertically.
 Most are manually operated, but some (such as the Panoscan system) rotate automatically.
 A good panoramic tripod head will allow for proper positioning of the camera so as to avoid parallax.
 Parallax is the apparent displacement or difference in apparent direction of an object as seen from two different points not on a straight line with the object.
 In other words, it is the apparent doubling of objects in an image, and is a problem that plagues panoramic practitioners.
-It is essential to properly adjust the panoramic tripod head is not properly adjusted, even by a few millimeters, parallax will occur.
+It is essential to properly adjust the panoramic tripod head so that as you rotate the camera, the point of rotation equals the nodal point of the lens.
+When the head is not properly adjusted, even by a few millimeters, parallax will occur.
 Refer to various "how-to" websites such as PanoGuide for tutorials on how to properly adjust your tripod head.
 Manfrotto, Kaidan, and 360Precision produce good quality panoramic heads.